The Specialist (1975 film)

-The Specialist is a 1975 American thriller film directed by Howard Avedis and written by Ralph B. Potts, Howard Avedis and Marlene Schmidt.
+The Specialist is a 1975 American thriller film directed by Howard Avedis and written by Howard Avedis and Marlene Schmidt.
+It was based on one of the stories in Come Now The Lawyers written by Ralph B. Potts.
 The film stars Adam West, John Anderson, Ahna Capri, Harvey Jason, Alvy Moore and Marlene Schmidt.
 The film was released in May 1975, by Crown International Pictures.

 Plot

 When Pike Smith (John Anderson), a corrupt attorney for a California Water Company, is replaced by the flashy Jerry Bounds (Adam West), he hires Londa Wyeth (Ahna Capri), a voluptuous woman, to seduce Bounds and pose as a jury member so he can be disbarred from the profession.